 It is very important to hire licensed professionals who are experienced in renovations and understand the compliance’s laws with Fair Trading.
 All bathrooms must be signed off by an accredited renovator, do not engage with trades without signing contracts and viewing licenses to ensure they are certified.

 Are you planning to sell your home ?
-It is important to ensure all plumbing in your home is working at 100% standards, no taps are dripping, toilet seats aren’t loose or there isn’t any high water pressure or blocked drains.
+It is important to ensure all plumbing in your home is working at 100% standards, no taps are dripping, toilet seats aren’t loose or there isn’t any high water pressure or blocked drains before the pre-sale building inspection.

 – All taps ensuring there is not any leaks